Where and How to Volunteer on Maui: Help Maui Recover

 • Maui Fires Fund through Maui Economic Opportunity – Finding long-term housing for those displaced by the fires for a minimum of 6 months, fully paid for through the Maui Fires Fund.

 In closing, it’s crucial to emphasize that the essence of volunteering on Maui lies far beyond self-gratification or the desire for social media accolades.
 When choosing to volunteer on this beautiful island, the primary intention should always be rooted in giving back rather than taking.
-Take the time to learn about the culture and heritage of this island before you immerse yourself in the space of those suffering.
+Take the time to learn about the island’s culture and heritage before immersing yourself in the lives of those who are suffering.

 • Looking for great places to stay on Maui?
 You’ll save by BOOKING DIRECTLY with the owners/managers of these accommodations.